asimcanyagiz/asimcanyagiz/README.md

 ## iOS Developer 👨🏼‍💻 / Front-end Developer 👨🏼‍🎨

-- 👨‍💻I strive to improve myself in the fields I am interested in and to become a professional in this sector, which I see as my hobby.
-- 📚I am currently a Swift student at Patika.dev.
-- 📚I am certificated Front-end Developer from Patika.dev.
+- 👨‍💻 I am committed to continuously developing my skills and expertise in areas that interest me, with the ultimate goal of achieving professional success in a field that I am passionate about.
-- ☕My hobbies are building robots, arduino, chess, 3D printer.
+- ☕ I enjoy engaging in a variety of hobbies, including building robots, working with Arduino, playing chess, and using a 3D printer.
-- 🕺I have management experience.
-From I was the manager of various activities in the Ekamit club at the university.
+- 🕺 I have experience in managing various activities and projects.
+For example, while at university, I served as the manager of the Ekamit club, where I was responsible for coordinating and overseeing the activities of the club.
-- 🤳I was the Instagram story manager of the university club Egesavtek (Ege defense industry technology community).
+- 🤳 I was the Instagram story manager for the Ege defense industry technology community at the university.
-- 👨‍⚕️I was a Dialysis Technician on EGE UNIVERSITY Hospital (Application and Research Center).

 ## Connect with me